This Azure PowerShell article will discuss the syntax and usage of the Get-AzureADUser PowerShell command with examples.

 Example-3:

-Execute the below PowerShell command that can get you the user details those names start with the specified SearchString.
+Execute the PowerShell command below that can give you the user details.
+Those names start with the specified SearchString.

 Connect-AzureAD -TenantId 5d9d690a-0310-474d-ae8b-xxxxxxxxxx28